dylanleclair/word-games/README.md

 Now, only code that is actually useful and runs - whether it be in an IDE or in a JAR, is included in the project.

+There is no longer any confusing I/O methods sitting around unused and cluttering up everything, making future code a lot easier to follow.

-It also allowed me to make a few other changes to simplify my code in other areas.
+It also allowed me to make a few other changes to simplify my code in other areas. (see the last paragraph of 3.)

 ### 7. Does the result of the refactoring suggest or enable further refactorings?

 No, finally.
-While more functionality could be added and later refactored, I think the core project code (excluding tests) is pretty much the best it's going to get.
+While more functionality could be added and later refactored, I think the core project code (excluding tests) is pretty much the best it's going to get and any refactoring from this point on would be relatively minor housekeeping.

 # Conclusion: